One-step replica symmetry breaking of random regular NAE-SAT I: Compatibility properties

 where the last equality holds because $(\hat{\mathfrak{Z}}^\star)^{-1}\hat{\ZZZ}^\star=(\bar{\mathfrak{Z}}^\star)^{-1}$ and $\dot{\Phi}(\sigma)=2$ holds if $\hat{\sigma}=\fs$.
 This finishes the proof of \eqref{eq:lem:compat:opt:H:opt:p:tree:clause}. \end{proof} \begin{lemma} $B^\star_{\lambda,L}$ and $(p_{\ttt, \lambda,L}^\star)_{v(\ttt)\leq L}$, defined in Definition \ref{def:opt:bdry:1stmo}, are compatible.
 Namely, for $x\in \{\circ, \bb_0,\bb_1,\fs\}$,

 where $\eta_{\ttt}(\circ)\equiv 1$.
 The same holds for the untruncated model. \end{lemma} \begin{proof} We consider the truncated model throughout the proof.
 The result for untruncated model will follow by the same argument.
-In what follows, we will often omit the subscript $\lambda$ and $L$ for simplicity.
-Note that it suffices to prove \eqref{eq:lem:compat:optfr:optbd:1stmo} for $x \in \{\circ,\bb_0,\fs\}$ since $x=\bb_1$ case follows from $x=\bb_0$ case: Define $\ttt \oplus 1 \in \FFF$ to be the free tree keeping obtained from $\ttt$ by flipping the boundary literals and colors adjacent to half edges adjacent to clauses(Inner literals are the same).
+In what follows, we will often omit the subscripts $\lambda$ and $L$ for simplicity.
+Note that it suffices to prove \eqref{eq:lem:compat:optfr:optbd:1stmo} for $x \in \{\circ,\bb_0,\fs\}$ since $x=\bb_1$ case follows from $x=\bb_0$ case: Define $\ttt \oplus 1 \in \FFF$ to be the free tree obtained from $\ttt$ by flipping the boundary literals and colors adjacent to clauses (inner literals are the same).
 Then, $J_{\ttt\oplus 1}=J_{\ttt}$, so $p_{\ttt\oplus1}^\star =p_{\ttt}$.
 Hence,